Phase 1 Study Of Oral TP-1454

 • Are pregnant or nursing.

-• Have received treatment with radiation therapy, surgery, chemotherapy, or investigational therapy within 28 days or 5 half-lives, whichever occurs first, prior to study entry (6 weeks for nitrosoureas or mitomycin C).
+• Received treatment with radiation therapy, surgery, chemotherapy, or investigational therapy within 28 days or 5 half-lives, whichever occurs first, prior to study entry (6 weeks for nitrosoureas or mitomycin C).

 • Have known infection with human immunodeficiency virus, hepatitis B, or hepatitis C. Patients with history of chronic hepatitis that is currently not active are eligible.